the-turing-way/the-turing-way/book/website/communication/presentations/presentations-personal-stories.md

 Does the event have a Code of Conduct?
 Is it open access, or does it have benefits for less advantaged people?
 Again, if one can demand these types of things in the events one is going to participate in, we will be helping to generate friendlier and safer environments.
-Sometimes one does not have the possibility or the privilege to choose, so those of us who can should do it.
+Sometimes one does not have the possibility or the privilege to choose, so those of us who can do it.

 ## 5. What perspectives do you have for your future talks?
 What would you be interested in trying?

-Lately, I have been asked to give talks on three topics: communities of practice, science and data applied to agriculture (with use cases), and science and data in geotechnology.
+Lately, I have been asked to give talks on three topics: communities of practice, science and data applied to agriculture (with use cases), and science and data in geo-technology.
 It is difficult to maintain the enthusiasm of always telling the same thing because, in addition, you feel like an impostor thinking about how many more times you are going to deliver the same talk.
 The thing is that, sometimes, they invite you because they have seen it and want to replicate it in another setting.

-What I generally do is to update the talks when I have new results or use cases and, depending on the expected audience, I explain in more detail the concepts I need them to know in order to get more out of the talk.
+What I generally do is to update the talks when I have new results or use cases and, depending on the expected audience, I explain in more detail the concepts I need them to know to get more out of the talk.

 It can be noted that there is a great need to resume face-to-face activities.
 I hope that virtual activities will continue because they opened up a panorama of participation (as a lecturer and as an attendee) that I did not have before; they allowed me to attend activities that would have been beyond my reach if I’d had to be there in person (Ecuador, Bolivia, USA, Africa) since I have two small children and I avoid long trips, at least until they are older.